Design Principle

 Versatility in Logo Design

-A logo must work everywhere — from a favicon to a billboard.
+A logo has to work everywhere, from a favicon to a billboard.

 NBC BBC MasterCard Olympics